MidAmerica Plastic Surgery: Ryan Diederich, MD

 How do fillers work?

 Cosmetic fillers work by increasing volume in areas that have lost volume or adding volume to areas you wish to improve.
 When this gel is injected, it acts like an inflated cushion to support facial structures and tissues that may have lost volume or elasticity due to normal aging.
-It also brings water to the surface of skin to keep it looking fresh and supple.
+It also brings water to the surface of the skin to keep it looking fresh and supple.

-Common areas for cosmetic fillers include:
+Common uses for cosmetic fillers include:

 - Nasolabial lines – the lines spanning from the corner of the nose to the corner of your mouth